migerh/aoc-2023/src/day21/README.md

  86          |   102             |    16

-For my real input (and most likely other inputs as well) the offset, cycle length and actual diff numbers will be different, if course, but can be determined the same way.
+For my real input (and most likely other inputs as well) the offset, cycle length and actual diff numbers will be different, of course, but can be determined the same way.
 Using this information all that's left to do is calculate all the diffs for 1 step, 2 steps, ... etc. (see `diff_at()`) and sum up each diff for the number of tiles one can reach after 26501365 steps (see